numeroflip/OSInAppBrowserLib-Android/README.md

 Handles closing an opened browser.
 The method is composed of the following input parameters:
 - **completionHandler**: The callback with the result of closing the browser.

+## Theme Mode Configuration

+The library supports configurable theme modes for both WebView and Custom Tabs.
+You can specify how the in-app browser should handle light and dark themes.

+### Available Theme Modes

+- **LIGHT**: Forces the in-app browser to use light theme regardless of system settings
+- **DARK**: Forces the in-app browser to use dark theme regardless of system settings
+- **SYSTEM**: Uses the system's current theme setting (default)